 This is something all vloggers need to use, and it will enable you to put your video together seamlessly after you’ve finished shooting.

 There are two types – free and premium editors, so you have to decide which is right for you.

 These do the basics, like cut, paste clips and add basic texts.
 The two most popular are:

 - IMovie (comes ready installed in your Mac OS)

 The learning curve on these editors can be steep, but they are worth learning because they will give your video a much more professional polish than free editors.
 Top vloggers hire video editors, but if that’s out of your reach at the moment, here’s the DIY options:

 If you want to hold your camera steady (or if you want to appear in your own video), you’ll need a sturdy tripod like the Beike Q999 Aluminium Tripod/Monopod with Ball Head.
-For a flexible, on-the-go alternative, try one of the Joby range of Gorillapods for video and photo.
+For a flexible, on-the-go alternative, try one of Hypop's range of Travel Tripods for video and photo.